gravitational/teleport/rfd/0073-kube-secret-storage.md

 Given this, it is required to expose the `$TELEPORT_REPLICA_NAME` environment variable to each pod in order to the backend storage be able to write the identity separately.
 The values for `$TELEPORT_REPLICA_NAME` are populated by Kubernetes with the pod name by setting it to use the `fieldPath: metadata.name` value.

 If the action is an upgrade and previously the agent was running as Deployment, Helm chart will keep the Deployment (it upgrades it to the version the operator chooses) in order to maintain the cluster accessible and install, as well, the Statefulset.
-This means that after a successful installation we might end up with multiple replicas from both Deployment and Statefulset writing into different secrets.
+After the upgrade process finishes the Helm Chart will install a hook that will wait for the StatefulSet pods to be ready and force the deletion of the Deployment.
 Since Pods created from Deployments have random names each time a pod is recreated a new secret is generated creating a lot of garbage.
 In order to prevent that, when running in Deployment mode, the agent will clean the secret it created using a `preStop` hook.

 If the agent was previously running, secrets were already created, and the operator wants to upgrade it to use a different Auth service or proxy it is required that he must wipe every secret `({$RELEASE_NAME-0|$RELEASE_NAME-1|...|$RELEASE_NAME-replicas}-state)`.
 This will prevent the agent to reuse the credentials signed by a different CA, otherwise the cluster authentication will fail.